-Mani Rimdu festival trek is for those adventurers who desire to make a cultural journey into the Everest Region with Monasteries and Sherpa Cultural view.
+Mani Rimdu festival trek is for those adventurers who desire to make a cultural journey into the Everest Region.
+It offers Monasteries and Sherpa Cultural view.
 Sherpas and Lamas celebrate the Mani Rimdu festival at Tengboche Monasteries of Solukhumbu district.
 The ceremony is a 19-days sequence and series of events of empowerment with 3- days public celebration.
 People from the Sherpa and Tibetan Communities gather and celebrate this festival with the Monastic community.

-Mani Rimdu Festival Trek is distinguished by the cultural and traditional assets of unique Nepal.
-It offers the passage of different villages with the study of the Mani Rimdu festival, traditions, and lifestyle of the ethnic group living in those remote villages of Nepal.
+Mani Rimdu festival trek is the cultural and traditional assets of unique Nepal.
+It offers the passage of different villages with the study of the Mani Rimdu festival.
+Experience the traditions, and lifestyle of the ethnic group living in those remote villages of Nepal.

-The Mani Rimdu Festival date is from 12th November to 14th November, which will be held in Tengboche Monastery in Khumbu.
+The Mani Rimdu Festival trek date is from 12th November to 14th November.
+Which will be held in Tengboche Monastery in Khumbu.

-Mani Rimdu is observed from the first day of the tenth month of the Tibetan lunar calendar, which falls between October and November under the English schedule.
+Mani Rimdu is celebrate from the first day of the tenth month of the Tibetan lunar calendar, which falls between October and November under the English schedule.

-This festival is celebrated following the full-moon in autumn.
+This mani rimbdu festival trek is celebrating following the full-moon in autumn.
 To calculate the date the easy way, this festival starts immediately after Kojragat Purnima (The last day – 15th day of Bijaya Dashami or the full moon day in Dashain).